FLW logo (1)

 It is difficult to imagine Scottsdale in the late 1930s, when the population was barely 2700, especially today when it is more than a quarter million and still growing.
 (He likely paid little more than the $2.50 per acre that it cost U.S. Army Chaplain, Winfield Scott — who the city is named after — back in the early 1880s.)

 Entering the “estate” however, imagination is easier; the desert surrounding Taliesin West swallows it whole.
-It is not until one is on the “doorstep” to the place, that one can see anything at all of the buildings.
-They so perfectly blend in with the desert.
+It is not until one is on the “doorstep” to the place, that one can see anything at all of the buildings; they so perfectly blend in with the desert.
 In Wright’s own words, Taliesin West would be “a look over the rim of the world“, serving as an architectural laboratory for him for the next 20 years.

 On July 7, 2019, UNESCO announced the addition of Taliesin West along with seven other Frank Lloyd Wright designed buildings to the United Nations’ list of the world’s most significant cultural and natural sites.
 View the complete list.